Agia Roumeli is a small, modern seaside village on the south coast of Chania in Crete.

 Book here and ask for Giannis or Andreas Tzatzimakis for personalised service and real Cretan hospitality."

-Another accommodation option, this clean, modern hotel is right on the beach and a little away from the village, with its own taverna and beach chairs.
+This clean, modern hotel is right on the beach and a little away from the village, with its own taverna and beach chairs.

 Anna and her family will look after you with great breakfasts, home made marmalade, local honey, rustic bread and good local knowledge.
 The family can take you by boat to nearby beaches.
 Remember to ask for a sea view room.